History

 Family Home

-While LFS continued to provide pregnancy counseling and adoptive services throughout the state, it also began offering professional counseling services with a spiritual dynamic in the 1970s to meet the need for families, married couples and individuals.
+While Lutheran Family Service continued to provide unplanned pregnancy counseling and Christian adoptive services throughout the state, it also began offering professional counseling services with a spiritual dynamic in the 1970s to meet the need for families, married couples and individuals.
 To better reflect the broadening range of services provided to families, the Board of Directors officially changed the name of the organization to “Lutheran Family Service of Iowa” in 1974.

 Baby in Bath

-Through strategic partnerships with other like-minded Iowa non-profits, Lutheran Family Service strengthened its commitment to providing professional Christ-centered care to individuals through programs in counseling, pregnancy counseling, adoption, family life education and support for professional church workers.
-A partnership with Lutheran Adoption Network established in 2004 allowed LFS to serve families exploring international adoption, even as domestic adoptions continued.
+Through strategic partnerships with other like-minded Iowa non-profits, Lutheran Family Service strengthened its commitment to providing professional Christ-centered care to individuals through programs in counseling, surprise pregnancy counseling, Christian adoption, family life education and support for professional church workers.
+A partnership with Lutheran Adoption Network established in 2004 allowed Lutheran Family Service to serve families exploring international adoption, even as domestic adoptions continued.

 History - Babies in Swings